Read below to figure out what level your skill is off-road.

 We typically meet at 8am to sign in and are up and running by 9am.

 We have a couple of different options available as explained below:

-JLR has a limited number of 250cc to 450cc on/off-road KTM, Honda or Suzuki bikes that we can rent to riders enrolled in a class.
+JLR has a limited number of 250cc to 500cc on/off-road KTM, Honda, Yamaha or Suzuki bikes that we can rent to riders enrolled in a class.
 The cost for a bike rental is $150 or $200 per day.
 These bikes must be reserved in advance of the class.

-We do not have access to renting large adventure bikes like the GS1200 or KTM 950/990.
+We have access to renting large adventure bikes like the Honda Africa Twin, BMW GS1200 or KTM Adventure.
 But we suggest that even if the large bike is the machine you’d like to become a better rider on, learning on a smaller bike you will progress quicker and take more away from the class.

 The best way is by rental car.
 Often times we have more than one student doing this and we can put you in touch.
 We do have contacts for shuttle service as well, though renting a car is usually less expensive.

 JLR Off-Road requires that all bikes used in the class have knobby tires.
 That means an open block design that is not a “round” or so called 80/20 tire.
 This is for your safety because no matter how good of a rider you are, if you can’t get traction, you will crash.
-The LEAST aggressive tire we will allow is the Heidenau K60, we suggest something more agressive.
+The LEAST aggressive tire we will allow is the a type like a Heidenau K60, we suggest something more aggressive.
 Other schools may let you take their class with a round tire but we won’t because it is unsafe.

 The following is the suggested tires for the different brands of big bikes, we have tried all of these tires and are confident in how they work off-road:

 BMW GS Twin Cylinder: Kenda Big Block, Continental TKC80, Metzeler Karoo and Karoo II